-The presence of theology in the writings of such major and influential modern thinkers, such as Freud, Benjamin, Adorno, and Arendt, challenges precisely this arch of assumptions and distinctions.
+The presence of theology in the writings of such major and influential modern thinkers, as Freud, Benjamin, Adorno, and Arendt challenges precisely this arc of assumptions and distinctions.
 Certainly, these modern thinkers are indubitably secular, perhaps the most secular of their time.
 Nonetheless, their writings reveal four different composites of the secular-modern position containing a treasure of theological terms.
 In these cases, the relations between the “secular” and the “religious” do not point to contradiction, as one may assume, but rather to what perhaps can be called a secular-religious continuum.
 It is in the framework of such a continuum that the critical concept relevant to each thinker is expressed.
 On the one hand, for these thinkers, criticism constitutes the essence of secular heroism.
 On the other hand, their works, which were explored in this book, point to the broad spectrum of ways in which the analysis of the content, validity, and boundaries of concepts, as well as “critical narratives of modernity,” touch upon Jewish and Christian traditions, corporeal and divine law, mysticism, and negative theology or tripartite theology.
 To speak of a secular-religious continuum implies that their critique concurrently emerges out of theological traditions and can in many ways be traced back to them.
-Thus, these thinkers not only explored religious concepts using the disciplinary tools available to them, but rather visited the world of religious thought in an intimate fashion.
-For them, the criticism of theology is therefore a visitation of the criticism in the theological domains, even if occasionally – according to Arendt – it is against their better judgement.
-Indeed, each one of these thinkers articulates the concept of criticism, the religious tradition it refers to, and the ways in which they intersect, differently.
+Thus, these thinkers did not only explore religious concepts using the disciplinary tools available to them.
+Rather, they visited the world of religious thought in an intimate fashion.
+For them, the criticism of theology is therefore a visitation of criticism in theological domains, even if occasionally – according to Arendt – it is against their better judgment.
+Indeed, each one of these thinkers articulates a different conception of criticism, relates to a different religious tradition, and expresses the ways in which they intersect differently.
 Still, in all of these cases, criticism – and especially criticism – does not enable its theological “other” “simply to be reduced, falsified, naturalized, or secularized, once and for all.”

-Thus, from my perspective, the fact that this book deals with distinctively different disciplines – psychoanalysis, social and educational thought, and political theory – as well as a range of personal and historical contexts in the first and second halves of the twentieth century, is important not only to complete the extensive research on the place of theological issues in the intellectual world of German-speaking central Europe between the two world wars.
-No less importantly, it allows to cast doubt on the distinction between the aforementioned secular and “post-secular” worlds, and consequently challenge the division between “criticism” and “postcritique,” which in recent years, has also attained an increasingly central status.
+Thus, from my perspective, this book’s addressing distinctively different disciplines – psychoanalysis, social and educational thought, and political theory – as well as the range of personal and historical contexts in the first and second halves of the twentieth century of the authors discussed – is not merely an important contribution to the extensive research on the place of theological issues in the intellectual world of German-speaking central Europe between the two world wars.
+No less importantly, it allows us to cast doubt on the distinction between the aforementioned secular and “post-secular” worlds, and consequently to challenge the division between “criticism” and “postcritique,” which has also attained an increasingly central status in recent years.
 The argument that can be presented is therefore reversed: it is not only that arguments concerning the disappearance and return of the religious “other” are incorrect, but also that their appearance can only be understood against the background of theology’s central position in the framework of secular criticism and as its origin.
-The current attention in the research on the place of religion in today’s world can be perceived, therefore, not as a reaction to the “return” of religion, but as evidence of the very structure of the criticism in its attitude theology.
+The current attention in the research on the place of religion in today’s world can be perceived, therefore, not as a reaction to the “return” of religion, but as evidence of the very structure of criticism in its relation to theology.
 This is the case as well in regard to the crystallization of the “postcritique” approach, which strives, for example, to “blend analysis and attachment, criticism, and love,” and which can be anchored in the way in which the hermeneutics of suspicion, which was associated with modern criticism, constituted in and of itself a means to enable or rescue non-suspicion.